lcolosi/KT19/README.md

-# KT19 Processing Software Package
+# KT19 Processing and Visualization Software
 This repository contains software (src/ and tools/) for processing KT19 data colled by the Modular Aerial Sensing System (MASS) along with processing documentation.
 Data is included to help verify software is working properly.

 ## Authors